OpenTransfr/Core/docs/Issuers/index.rst

 Issuing Vouchers
 ----------------

-Vouchers are considered a form of commidity too which allows them to sit in a users bank account.
+Vouchers are considered a form of commodity too which allows them to sit in a user's bank account.
 This avoids the need for merchants to implement an account balance system; a merchant simply declares through merchant services that they accept those vouchers.

 Issuing Votes
 -------------